Loading...

 Friday Night Holy Rosary every Friday at 7 pm in the church

-First Friday Adoration, 8:30 am to 9:30 am after the morning Mass
+First Friday Adoration, 8:30 am to 8:00 pm through June 2024

 Decade of the Day Rosary Are you willing to spend five minutes of your day saying ONE DECADE of the ROSARY?
 In this program you and your Decade are combined with 19 others saying their Decade each day.
 A full 20 Decade Rosary is offered up every day and you are a part of it.
 As a member of this program you and your intentions, which are your own, are remembered in several churches and shrines around the country.